 This graduate level certificate program is designed to prepare educators to meet the unique needs of English language learners in K-12 schools.
 Graduates of this certificate program will be eligible for the Michigan Department of Education’s English as a Second Language endorsement upon completion of one additional course (TEL 6220).
+This program is offered fully online.

 This program is designed to meet the needs of teachers who: